SizheQiu/DLTKcat/README.md

 # DLTKcat
-Deep learning based prediction of temperature dependent enzyme turnover rates
+DLTKcat v1.0: Deep learning based prediction of temperature dependent enzyme turnover rates
 ## Dataset curation from SABIO-RK and BRENDA
 The dataset curation process is in `/code/GetData.ipynb`.
 ## How to use DLTKcat ?